A sore throat can arise from many different causes and is often the first sign of illness. Sore throats have a variety of causes, such as:

 Regardless of the cause of the sore throat, observe the following treatment guidelines:

-- Gargle with warm salt water (1 teaspoon salt in 1 cup hot water) three to four times a day.
-This may help ease sore throat pain and clear throat mucus.
+- Gargle with warm salt water (one teaspoon salt in one cup of hot water) every few hours to help with pain

 Safe use of antibiotics